minhajuddin/blog.minhajuddin.com/source/_posts/how-to-view-documentation-of-callbacks-in-iex-for-elixir.md

 - Callbacks
 ---

-The other day, I was playing around with GenServers when I needed to see the documentation for the `handle_call` hook for a GenServer.
-I knew that this wasn't a function defined on the `GenServer` so I couldn't just do a `h GenServer.callback`.
+The other day, I was playing around with GenServers and I needed to see the documentation for the `handle_call` hook.
+I knew that this wasn't a function defined on the `GenServer`, So I couldn't just do a `h GenServer.callback`.
 I thought to myself that there must be a way to get callback documentation using `h`, so I typed `h h` in IEx.

 ```
 iex(9)> h h